270 Feet South OF Banyan Road to 170 Feet North of Widener’s Curve

 Reach 5: (R-102+300 to R-110+100)

-Long term, this area has experienced a net shoreline advance of 43.6 feet since 1990 and has gained approximately 561,270 cubic yards (above -26.2 feet NAVD) throughout the entire shoreline segment.
+Long term, this area has experienced a net shoreline advance of 41.3 feet since 1990 and has gained approximately 439,769 CY (above -26.2 feet NAVD) throughout the entire shoreline segment.
 Gains in shoreline position and volume are directly attributable to the movement of material into Reach 5 from the Mid-Town beach projects within Reaches 3 and 4.
-These net positive trends are likely to continue in the short term due to the renourishment of the Mid-Town project segment over this monitoring period.
-Lacking regular renourishment of the Mid-Town project to the north, this reach would likely revert to a net erosion/recession condition consistent with conditions present prior to the initiation of the beach nourishment program.
+The lack of sand within the Mid-Town segment contributes to the recession of shoreline within this reach.
+Lacking regular renourishment of the Mid-Town project, this reach would likely revert to a net erosion/recession condition consistent with conditions present prior to the initiation of the beach nourishment program.

-FDEP Strategic Beach Management Plan, June 2015 Update
+FDEP Strategic Beach Management Plan, Southeast Atlantic Coast Region, May 2018

 Comprehensive Coastal Management Plan, 1998 Update